sillihkram/RHEL-on-Azure---BYOS-vs-PAYGO/README.md

      az group list

-Create a resource group to deploy an instance of RHEL in:
+Create a resource group to deploy an instance of RHEL in east region:

      az group create -n TEST -l eastus